WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Related Works

-\textbf{3D Reconstruction. } LiDAR-based SLAM has become a widely adopted method for 3D reconstruction.
-KITTI~\cite{Geiger2013IJRR} is now the most popular benchmark for odometry evaluation.
-The NCLT dataset~\cite{ncarlevaris-2015a} comprises 27 extended sequences captured by Segway platforms.
-The UrbanNav dataset~\cite{hsu2021urbannav} offers a challenging data source for advancing the study of accurate and robust positioning in urban canyons.
-Our dataset includes city-level mesh models, enabling the development of novel benchmark methods.
+\textbf{3D Reconstruction. } Many scene-level datasets have been used for 3D reconstruction.
+LiDAR-based SLAM is a widely adopted method.
+KITTI Odometry \cite{Geiger2013IJRR} is now the most popular benchmark for odometry evaluation.
+The NCLT dataset \cite{ncarlevaris-2015a} comprises 27 extended sequences captured by Segway platforms.
+The UrbanNav dataset \cite{hsu2021urbannav} offers a challenging data source for advancing the study of accurate and robust positioning in urban canyons.
+Our dataset includes city mesh models, enabling the development of novel evaluation methods.

+While the aforementioned datasets have achieved commendable outcomes within their respective domains, it is imperative to acknowledge the profound discrepancies among 3D sensors (including frequency, channels, and the number of emission points), which lead to significant domain shifts among these datasets.
+This necessitates individual training on each dataset, further complicating the integration of networks for various sub-tasks.
+There is a pressing need for a unified dataset that would enable researchers to design a multi-task framework in a singular effort.